-- Also on page 6, you will be asked to respond to two (2) essay prompts.
-Each essay must be between 250-650 words.
-It may be helpful to type your responses in advance in another format, and then paste your answers into the application.
-Essay questions are:
+- Also on page 6, you will be asked to respond to one (1) essay prompt.
+This essay must be between 250-650 words.
+It may be helpful to type your response in advance in another format, and then paste your answer into the application.
+The essay question is:

 - Discuss how you have grown intellectually, socially, or spiritually during the course of your time at John Carroll.

 - On page 7, you will be asked if you have violated the student code of conduct at John Carroll University.
 Having been found in violation does not necessarily exclude you from consideration.
 You will, however, be asked in this application what you were found responsible for and what you have learned from the experience.

 - NOTE: Candidates may be subject to a criminal background check prior to employment.